 Calling number verification using signature verification and attestation information: A feature which enables a calling identity validation as specified in RFC 8224 [252] and uses an attestation information to vouch for the accuracy of the source of origin of the call.
 Attestation information consists of an attestation level and an origination identifier and may be included in the Identity header field as defined in RFC 8588 [261] and in the Attestation-Info and Origination-Id header fields as defined in subclauses 7.2.18 and 7.2.19.

-Priority verification using assertion of priority information: A feature which enables validation of a priority level provided in the Resource-Priority header field as specified in RFC 8443 [279] and the header field value "psap-callback" provided in the Priority header field as specified in draft-ietf-stir-rph-emergency-services [278].
-As specified in RFC 8443 [279] the Identity header field is used for the purpose of authentication of the Resource-Priority header field and by extension the Priority header field value "psap-callback".
+Priority verification using assertion of priority information: A feature which enables validation of a priority level provided in the Resource-Priority header field as specified in RFC 8443 [279] and, by extension for emergency sessions, the header field value "psap-callback" provided in the Priority header field as specified in draft-ietf-stir-rph-emergency-services [278].
+As specified in RFC 8443 [279] the Identity header field is used for the purpose of authentication of the Resource-Priority header field and, by extension for emergency sessions, the Priority header field value "psap-callback".

 For the purposes of the present document, the following terms and definitions given in RFC 3261 [26] apply (unless otherwise specified see clause 6).